miser

 When symbolic forms are evaluated as scripts for applicative expressions, the results are simply the symbolic forms themselves [obaptheory: Obap3].

-For example, oFrugal symbolic forms
+For example, oFrugal expressions

 alpha(x) beta(y) ` zed